SwimmingHoles.info logo

 TYPE River Beach

 DESCRIPTION Sandy beach on tidal river.
 Very slightly brackish water.
+Recommend water shoes.
+There are lifejackets available at the swim beach during summer season.
+No lifeguard on duty.

 AREAS Goose Creek S.P.